img 6430

 Pioneer PL-L1000

-Here, I’m doing a little electronic work on the mainboard, and no, it’s not recapping; that won’t solve any of the problems this deck is experiencing.
-This was the last critical piece of this puzzle and solved a couple of erratic operational problems, along with a very close look at the control panel board, not shown here.
+Here, I’m doing a little electronic work on the mainboard.
+No, it’s not recapping; that won’t solve any of the problems this deck is experiencing.
+This was the last critical piece of this puzzle and solved a couple of erratic operational problems, along with some work on the control panel/switching board, not shown here.
 I will note that the plastic base of this turntable lets it down a little, but hey, it was built to a price, like all equipment at this end of the market.
 The money went into the arm, motor/platter and deck controls.

 Pioneer PL-L1000